 Dr. John Fullerton Hicks was born on the 27th of May, 1838 in Harwich Twp (Chatham-Kent).
 He was the eldest of nine children born to Thomas Hicks and the former Margaret Fullerton.
 His parents were born in Ireland but they were married in Toronto.
-Mr. and Mrs. Hicks were farmers and the doctors siblings were; Robert, Matilda, Margaret, Richard, Samuel, Thomas, Rosetta and Mabel.
+His parents were farmers and his siblings were; Robert, Matilda, Margaret, Richard, Samuel, Thomas, Rosetta and Mabel.
 Dr. Hicks was educated in local schools and according to the 1861 census he was a school teacher in Harwich Twp.
 His parents are buried at Evergreen Cemetery in Blenheim.

 Dr. Hicks married Jeannie McPherson in 1863.
 She was born in Glasgow, Scotland on the 12th of January, 1845, the daughter of John and Jennie McPherson.
 She was educated in Wisconsin in the United States.

 Dr. Hicks graduated from the University of Michigan Medical School at Ann Arbor in 1865 and he set up his medical practice in Blenheim.
 His medical practice is listed in the 1866-1867 Kent, Lambton and Essex Counties Directory and Gazetteer.
 In the 1869 Province of Ontario Gazetteer and Directory and the Charlton’s Business Directory of 1875 his practice was listed in Duart.

 Dr. and Mrs. Hicks had a daughter, Jeannie Marguerite Hicks who born on the 29th of November, 1870 while they resided in Duart.
 Sadly she died on the 29th of March, 1875 and she was buried at Evergreen Cemetery in Blenheim.